Surprise Confession, Chap. 1

 "Nothin' much, really," I said, "just that she's real happy that you finally pulled your head out of your rear end about me, and she said that maybe you're not as big of a fool as she thought you were."
 I gotta admit, I was a little nervous about adding that last part, but, it was the truth—Mom had thought String was a fool for the longest time—before last night, that is.

 "Well, Saint John always did say I was the stubborn one," String replied, just before he kissed me again.
-Guess what Mom said didn't bother him after all, I thought to myself.
+Guess what Mom said didn't bother him after all, I thought.
 When I asked him about it later, String just smiled and told me, "No, Cait.
 It didn't bother me, what your mother said.
 After all, your mom was absolutely right about one thing—I was bein' a fool about you for a long time...and when I meet your mother the first time, I'll make sure and tell her that myself."
 I gotta admit, hearin' that just reminded me again why I loved String so danged much, and why I'll always love him.
 And, I've gotta admit something else—with as many times as I've told String that Mom called him an 'idiot,' or a 'fool,' or something like that, I was surprised that String actually seemed to want to meet Mom, if for no other reason than to tell her what he'd told me, that her comments about him didn't bother him.

 Finally, I had to tell String something.
 "String," I said hesitantly, knowing how shy I sounded, "I—um—I have to tell you something.
 When you kissed me last night—I'd been waiting for you to do that, without some director bugging you to—for so long, it felt like I'd been waiting my whole life."
 I looked hesitantly up into those steel-blue eyes of his, not knowing what to expect—and I was surprised to find a look of pure love in them—and I knew he was seeing the same thing in my eyes.